Skip to main content

 • The domestic sentiment tracker has been running since May 2020.
 It explores the likelihood of UK residents to travel both within the UK (and abroad) and when and where they plan to go.

 • The study started as one that tracked intentions during the pandemic.
-It now explores the impact of new barriers such as the cost-of-living crisis.
-The research also looks at planned and future intentions to take trips.
+It now explores domestic tourism trends and looks at planned and future intentions to take domestic trips.

 • The research is commissioned by VisitEngland, VisitScotland and Visit Wales and is conducted by BVA BDRC.